Anandpur Sahib Resolution: Background

+1970s

 First-page of the original, handwritten draft of the Anandpur Sahib Resolution (1973).
 Authored by Sardar Kapur Singh in his own hand.

 After the tenure of Chief Minister Gurnam Singh in the Punjab, which was newly demarcated in 1966, the SAD captured only one seat at the elections to the Indian Parliament in 1971 from Punjab's 13 seats.
 In the Punjab Assembly, after the March 1972 Punjab election, their tally was reduced to 24 seats out of 117, and the Punjab government passed into the hands of the Congress Party, with Giani Zail Singh as chief minister.

 Following its defeat, the SAD appointed a sub-committee on 11 December 1972 to reflect upon the situation and to reiterate and clarify the party platform.
 The sub-committee consisted of Surjit Singh Barnala, Gurcharan Singh Tohra, Jiwan Singh Umranangal, Gurmeet Singh, Dr. Bhagat Singh, Balwant Singh, Gian Singh Rarewala, Amar Singh Ambalavi, Prem Singh Lalpura, Jaswinder Singh Brar, Bhag Singh, and Major General Gurbakhsh Singh of Badhani.
 The first meeting of the sub-committee took place at Amritsar.
 The venue then shifted to Chandigarh where the committee completed its task in ten successive meetings.
 Counsel was available to the sub-committee of Sardar Kapur Singh, whose impress was carried by the draft emerging from its deliberations.
 The document was adopted unanimously by the working committee of the Shiromani Akali Dal at a meeting held at Anandpur Sahib on 16–17 October 1973 and came to be known as the Anandpur Sahib Resolution.
+The resolutions were approved by the General House of Akali Dal in a session at Ludhiana on 28 August 1977, later to be passed in the form of twelve resolutions.
 It was endorsed in the form of a succession of resolutions at the 18th All India Akali Conference of the Shiromani Akali Dal at Ludhiana on 28–29 October 1978.

 The resolution included both religious and political issues.
 It asked for recognising Sikhism as a religion separate from Hinduism.
 It also demanded that power be generally devoluted from the Central to state governments, and more autonomy to Punjab.